 - Who’d love it?
 Hikers, families and those with a case of wildflower fever.

-This 68-acre wooded nature preserve is the county's only dedicated state nature preserve and is managed by the Central Indiana Land Trust.
-This is a great place to take the kids on a hike and teach them about trees and wildflowers as it is preserved as an example of what once was common in this region and what our ancestors encountered when they arrived in Central Indiana.
+This is a great place to take the kids on a hike and teach them about native trees and wildflowers, as it is preserved as an example of what once was common in this region of Central Indiana.

 For more information about this hidden gem, click here.